halperta/halperta.github.io/docs/_posts/2022-06-01-purposelaunch.md

   - Advocacy
 ---

-High Theory Podcast presents the launch of Finding Your Purpose: a Higher Calling Workbook for Justice-Oriented Scholars in an Unjust World
+High Theory Podcast presents the launch of Finding Your Purpose: a Higher Calling Workbook for Justice-Oriented Scholars in an Unjust World.
-About this event

 Higher Calling is a project for everyone who decided to become a scholar because they believed in the mission of higher education, and specifically, for everyone who saw participating in and working for higher education as a way to turn the pursuit of justice into a career.
 It aims to help you understand how to better align a career in academia with your sense of purpose; how to recognize when your purposes are no longer served by academia; how to pursue scholarly purpose outside of an academic career; and when and how to fight back against the broken system which is higher education in the United States.

 At times, one may wonder if the compromises are too great, the labor conditions untenable, or the barriers to doing meaningful work too high.
 This project aims to help you navigate these moments alone and in community through essays, exercises, and rituals.

-Speakers:
+## Speakers:

 Hannah Alpert-Abrams organizes the Visionary Futures Collective, and writes about labor, technology, and higher education.